rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 actual return type is not `()`, but rather `InferOk<()>`.
 The `InferOk` type is used to carry extra trait obligations – your job is to ensure that these are fulfilled (typically by enrolling them in a fulfillment context).
-See the [trait README] for more background on that.
+See the [trait chapter] for more background on that.

-[trait README]: trait-resolution.html
+[trait chapter]: trait-resolution.html

 You can similarly enforce subtyping through `infcx.at(..).sub(..)`.
 The same basic concepts as above apply.